Details About the Costs Involved in LSAT

 7. You can request a test center change for which the fee charged is $35.

-8. The fee for a change of the date of the LSAT you wish to take is $68.
+8. The fee charged for requesting a change in test date is $68.

-The following fees are charged for taking the LSAT at an unpublished center:
+The following fees are charged for taking the exam at an unpublished center:

-1. For a center within the United States, the registration fee for the LSAT is $252,
+1. For a center within the United States, the registration fee is $252.

 2. For a center outside the United States, the fee is $335.